 The % isn’t a typo but a way to designate on paper that the unit is WACs.
 The battalion operated what was likely the largest message center outside of Washington DC.

 1st Division Special Orders 19 May 1945 – An example of a Special Order.
-The number goes in the top-left and the date in the top-right and an explanation of what the orders are and who is impacted.
-In this example, it looks like a bunch of soldiers are transferred to the US for separation or re-assignment following VE day.
+The number goes in the top-left and the date in the top-right, and an explanation of what the orders are and who is impacted.
+In this example, it looks like a bunch of soldiers are transferred to the US for separation or re-assignment following VE Day.

 You’ll want to use 16lb bond paper (25% cotton content).
 Try to use a typewriter with 12 characters per inch type.
 That was the standard/preferred type size for typewriters in the army.

 Service Record Form – AGO Form 24 – From 1944.
 An example of how to fill out the form.
 Form is Audie Murphy’s.
 Need to use AR 345-125 for instructions on how to fill it out.
-If I come across that I’ll add a link.
+If I come across that, I’ll add a link.
 Alternatively, use TM 12-230 Service Record.

-The Packing of the Field Desk and Record Chest – Created at Fort Benning GA on May 1st, 1943, and describes how to pack the field desk and record chest.
-There were two types of field desks an older model and a newer one.
+The Packing of the Field Desk and Record Chest – Created at Fort Benning, GA, on May 1st, 1943, and describes how to pack the field desk and record chest.
+There were two types of field desks: an older model and a newer one.
 The older model field desk is expected to be pressed into service as a record chest (according to the guide).
-I Also wanted to drop some images below of it.
+I also wanted to drop some images below of it.

-United States Army Projector Operators Permit Form 190 May 1942 | Permit to operate a Signal Corps sound projector.
+United States Army Projector Operators Permit Form 190, May 1942 and Aug 1943 | Permit to operate a Signal Corps sound projector.
+This was because film could catch fire, so you wanted someone who could run the projector correctly.
 It’s a standard US Army ID 2.5 wide x 4 long inches wallet card-type size.

-War Department Army ID Card Cover – It looks like paperwork No 16-20107, March 21st 1942.
+War Department Army ID Card Cover – It looks like paperwork No 16-20107, March 21st, 1942.
 You should cut it out and glue one side to the other.

-You will want to print the front page on a maroon cardstock, trimmed to about 1/2″ away from the fonts.
-The second page can be printed on an off-white ivory paper, trimmed to about 1/4″ from the edges.
+You will want to print the front page on maroon cardstock, trimmed to about 1/2″ away from the fonts.
+The second page can be printed on off-white ivory paper, trimmed to about 1/4″ from the edges.
 These will be glued together to create your ID card(s).
 It is suggested to trim them a bit after the glue is dry to make them more uniform in appearance.

-Immunization Register Form 8-117 Sept 1942 Newer Type – This form replaces the older Form 81 and would be filled out by a medical officer and go with your records with the company clerk.
+Immunization Register Form 8-117 Sept 1942 Newer Type – This form replaces the older Form 81 and would be filled out by a medical officer and go with your records to the company clerk.

 War Department ID – Looks to be From 65.
 Not sure how this differs from the No 16-20107, March 21st 1942?
-It might be an updated ID card, possible from 1944?
+It might be an updated ID card, possibly from 1944?

 You can use Pamphlet 20-9 Preparation of Identification Cards, May 1944 for assistance.